PubNubDevelopers/push-mobile-demo/README.md

-# PubNub Push Notification Demo for Android
+# PubNub Mobile Push Notification Demo for Android
 > Application to show how to receive a PubNub message as a FCM (Firebase Cloud Message) on Android that has been sent over the PubNub network.

 Despite the advantages of in-app messaging, there are cases where you may want to deliver messages via Mobile Push Notifications.
 PubNub's Mobile Push Gateway provides a method to deliver messages fast and reliably regardless of whether the application is in the foreground or background on iOS and Android devices.